solana-labs/solana/book/src/offline-signing/durable-nonce.md

 The durable nonce implementation contains a vulernability which allows for fees to be stolen by a transaction using the feature under certain conditions.
-If the transaction fails with an instruction errror, the runtime rolls back the step that advanced the stored nonce, allowing it to be replayed and fees charged.
+If the transaction fails with an instruction error, the runtime rolls back the step that advanced the stored nonce, allowing it to be replayed and fees charged.
 This can be repeated until the stored nonce is successfully advanced.